hansb001/smarthome/README.md

 188      break;//exit loop
 ```

-In this way I added lines for the other sensors as well
+In this way I added lines for the other sensors as well.

 The changed code can be found [here](/code/ArduinoCodeSmartHome.ino)

-I mainly added lines like the following.
-This is done because in this way the information is being send to the gateway.

 ## Step 4 Set up Node-RED